PythonistaGuild/TwitchIO/README.rst

 TwitchIO has **three** main initial goals in mind.
 All of which will hopefully, combine to make the eventual release version of TwitchIO.

-1. An IRC Bot framework for Twitch.
-This will be the basis of TwitchIO.
+1. **An IRC Bot framework for Twitch:** This will be the basis of TwitchIO.
 A framework which is easy to use, and is able to provide a solid base for designing a bot on Twitch.

-2. A non-IRC related API Wrapper.
-The goal here is to have a wrapper which will allow users to access non-IRC endpoints with ease, whilst of course, providing flawless use by the TwitchIO bot framework.
+2. **A non-IRC related API Wrapper:** The goal here is to have a wrapper which will allow users to access non-IRC endpoints with ease, whilst of course, providing flawless use by the TwitchIO bot framework.

-3. Integration into a Discord Bot.
-Having a framework which allows for a Twitchbot, and Discord bot to be easily developed alongside and integrated into eachother, is a main focus of TwitchIO.
+3. **Integration into a Discord Bot:** Having a framework which allows for a Twitchbot, and Discord bot to be easily developed alongside and integrated into eachother, is a main focus of TwitchIO.
 As such, TwitchIO focuses on using methods and other conventions which will hopefully minimize conflicts.
 Although TwitchIO is not affiliated with the target discord library (discord.py), it is the library which suits best, and has been a great influence in TwitchIO's